 The other great fact of the human condition is death.
 Mortality is one of the deepest topoi of stories.
 Tragedy is the classical genre that deals with it most explicitly.

-And of course crime fiction deals at its core with death too.
-So crime fiction expresses the same as two of the oldest and most classical styles of storytelling, comedy and tragedy.
+And of course crime fiction in its subject matter deals with death too.
+So crime fiction has deep similarities with two of the oldest and most classical styles of storytelling, comedy and tragedy.
 And therefore expresses almost everything there is to express through storytelling.

 No wonder crime fiction is so popular.